ericrenone/geometric_llm_geometry/README.md

-# Geometric LLM: Hyperbolic Manifold Representations
+# Geometric Structure LLM: Hyperbolic Manifold Representations

 A high-fidelity simulation of Geometric Deep Learning concepts applied to Language Model (LLM) structures.
 This project visualizes how semantic hierarchies and attention-based relationships are more naturally represented in non-Euclidean space—specifically the Poincaré Ball.